tux-evse/ti-am62x-m4-firmware-zephyr/README.md

 `phyboard_lyra_am6234_m4.conf` is the board-specific configuration file to enable the Inter-Processor Mailbox (IPM) and mailbox driver.

 `phyboard_lyra_am6234_m4.overlay` is the Device Tree Overlay file  for adding or modifying the Device Tree nodes  without changing the main Device Tree.
 <br><br>
+#### `dts\bindings` folder

+This folder contains the custom device tree bindings:

+`gpio-relayctrl.yaml` is the custom GPIO-controlled binding for Relay Control.

+`pwm-ctrlpilot.yaml` is the custom PWM-based binding for the Control Pilot signal.
+<br><br>
 #### `build` folder